FULLY BOOKED – Wait list now

 Departures – Casablanca – please book your departure flight for the last day after 1.30pm.

 We do not recommend arriving early to Casablanca as we have provided one nights accommodation complimentary just for arrivals on the 14th of October.
 If you choose to arrive earlier that the 14th of October please note that no guides will be available to assist you and check in at hotels is 2pm.
 Extra nights accommodation are charged at $250AUD per room and airport transfers before the 14th are charged at $25 per person.
 Please note we cannot arrange additional accommodation for after this tour.

-To add Egypt to your Morocco Tour you will require 2 extra nights accommodation in Egypt after the Morocco tour has concluded on the 24th and 25th of October 2020 and a flight from Casablanca to Cairo.
+To add Egypt to your Morocco Tour you will require 2 extra nights accommodation in Egypt after the Morocco tour has concluded on the 23th and 24th of October 2021 and a flight from Casablanca to Cairo.

 A flight from Casablanca to Cairo is around $400AUD.
 We will suggest a flight for you to closer to the time.

 Extra nights accommodation in Cairo will cost $240 for a single per night and $280 for a twinshare including airport transfers.
 We can book your extra nights accommodation and airport transfers for you.